8734 E Shea Blvd. Suite 108

 Dermal Fillers and your Skin – The Basics

 Dermal fillers are a non-surgical alternative to plastic facial surgery.
 People get facial fillers to combat the signs of premature aging.
 Signs of premature aging include sunken indentations under the eyes, loss of fat deposits in the mid-face and cheeks, and sagging skin around the mouth and jawline.
 Both dermal fillers and Botox help people lift their confidence by restoring a more youthful skin appearance.

 Aesthetic Injectors – Who Can Legally Administer Botox?

-Cosmetic nurses specialize in non-surgical cosmetic procedures that help clients combat the signs of aging.
-Professionally trained cosmetic nurses administer dermal fillers, Botox injections, and chemical peels.
+Cosmetic Aesthetics Nurses specialize in non-surgical cosmetic treatments that help clients combat the signs of aging.
+Professionally trained Aesthetics nurses administer dermal fillers, Botox injections, laser treatments, and chemical peels.

 They help clients by assessing the signs of aging and recommending individual solutions for beauty rejuvenation.
-Cosmetic nurses play an integral role in helping cosmetic surgeons during surgical procedures.
+Aesthetics nurses play an integral role in helping cosmetic surgeons during surgical procedures.

 We can find cosmetic nurses in medical spas, private practice, hospitals, and similar clinical environments.
 They work under the direct supervision of licensed medical professionals.

 Aesthetics nurses complete a four-year bachelor’s degree in a registered nursing program.
 Upon completion of their nursing programs, states require them to take the National Council Licensure Exam (NCLEX-RN) to get a nursing license.